 ** They really aren’t, but if you’re the curious sort, read on:

 - The short answer is, it depends.
 Most tarot readers I know own several decks and select which one to use based on a number of factors; I’m no different.
 Last year, I used the Thoth Tarot.
 Those looking for a solid all-purpose deck, though, should check out the Golden Thread Tarot and its companion app.

 - Last year’s offerings included—but weren’t limited to—roses, allamanda, tequila, bourbon, red wine, white wine, Coca Cola, Diet Coke, Halloween candy, and some really excellent ciabatta from a local bakery.
 Actually, these are all pretty common offerings in my practice, particularly the ciabatta.
 It really is good enough for the gods.

 - Metallica’s “Nothing Else Matters.”

 T.A.
 Noonan is a queer writer, artist, educator, and priestess.
-Her books include The Bone Folders, Petticoat Government, four sparks fall: a novella, The Midway Iterations, and a forthcoming collection of radical translations, The Ep[is]odes: a reformulation of Horace.
-She lives in Florida and serves as an associate editor of Sundress Publications, the development director of the Sundress Academy for the Arts, and the founding editor of Flaming Giblet Press.
-Her favorite post-ritual meal is a grilled cheese sandwich with a cold Diet Coke.
+Their books include The Bone Folders, Petticoat Government, four sparks fall: a novella, The Midway Iterations, and a forthcoming collection of radical translations, The Ep[is]odes: a reformulation of Horace.
+They live in Florida and serve as an associate editor of Sundress Publications, Development Director of Sundress Academy for the Arts, and the founding editor of Flaming Giblet Press.
+Their favorite post-ritual meal is a grilled cheese sandwich with a cold Diet Coke.